kylophone/audio-bit-twiddling/README.md

 # AUDIO-BIT-TWIDDLING
-A list of audio sample manipulations.
-Using bitwise operators where possible.
+A collection of audio sample manipulations; using bitwise operators where possible.
 Contributions welcome!
 ##reducing bitdepth
 Go ahead and chop that extra resolution right off.
 If we were going the other way, we'd need to add dithering.
 ```c